hiby90hou/MyShoppingList/README.md

+# [logo]: https://github.com/hiby90hou/MyShoppingList/blob/master/graphic%20design/ic_launcher.png "MyShoppingList Logo"MyShoppingList
-# MyShoppingList - an React-native and rails based apk project
+## An React-native and rails based apk project
 MyShoppingList is an android app project which can help people to reduce food waste and help them to save money on food shopping.

 The user base of this app should be the client of supermarket.

 When users start to use this app, they can input their shopping goods to the app and make a shopping list.

 After that, when they started to shopping in the supermarket, they can tick the box which before the goods name to makesure they purchased this item.
 In this session, the app can let them to record the food expire date.

 If they find out they have to buy some extra goods, they can easily recorded them in the app by scan their barcode (I do not have the money to buy api, so this function currently is not working).

 When the item in the shopping list is closing to the expire date(less than 3 days), the font color will change to red; When it expired, the font color will change to black and cross out, so the user can get warning about their food situation by review their shopping list this app.

 The user can use their username and password to login, after they sign up in one device. they can use their username and password to login with or without the internet.
 If they cannot access to internet when they tried to add new records to this app, when they can access to the internet and this app had been opened, they can be directly updated to the server.

 ## 1. Getting Started for user
 This apk can only be installed on android.
-You can download the apk file by [this link](https://github.com/hiby90hou/MyShoppingList/) and install it in your smart phone.
+You can download the apk file by [this link](https://github.com/hiby90hou/MyShoppingList/blob/master/apk_file_release/myshoppinglist1.0.apk) and install it in your smart phone.

 ## 2. Getting Started for developer